Drosophila: Systematics

 Several of the subgeneric and generic names are based on anagrams of Drosophila, including Dorsilopha, Lordiphosa, Siphlodora, Phloridosa, and Psilodorha.

 Genetics

 Drosophila species are extensively used as model organisms in genetics (including population genetics), cell biology, biochemistry, and especially developmental biology.
 Therefore, extensive efforts are made to sequence drosophilid genomes.
-The genomes of these species have been fully sequenced:
+The genomes of these species were (nearly) fully sequenced by 2010: